 - Simple yes or no questions so that folks can say they did the training and comprehended something.

-- Short answer so that participants are able to demonstrate deeper knowledge.
+- The short answer so that participants are able to demonstrate deeper knowledge.

 Regardless of your reasons for adding quizzes or assessments, it is important to think through what happens after the quiz session is completed.
 So what should happen next?